Thru-hiking, or through-hiking,

 (base weight is everything that you carry except food, water or fuel).

 I typically hiked on my own, it was my own personnel challenge , but if you are going to buddy up then hike with people who make you laugh, and never, EVER complain.

-Why Hike the PCT!
+Why Thru Hike ?

 For me, it is hard to understand ‘why’ you would not do something like this if you had the health, finances and freedom to do so.
 I did not have the finances, but I was going and hope to finish the trail before I run out of money.